DataDog/hiring-engineers/answers.md

 -   A metric from the Integration with MySQL with an anomaly function applied.
-The anomaly function lets us easily see when there are outliers from normal behavior based on analysis of historical data.
+The anomaly function lets us easily see when there are outliers from normal behavior based on automated analysis of historical data.
 See
     <https://docs.datadoghq.com/monitors/faq/anomaly-monitor/#pagetitle>
     for more info.